 There are several key points to be gleaned here, the largest being that medical cannabis dosing for new patients is very individualized.

 For this reason, starting low and going slow is probably the best general dosing strategy.
 Dosages used in the study’s medical program were ”increased gradually for each patient depending on the effect of the cannabis oil. […] Finding [the] optimal dose could take up to two months and dosage range is wide.”

-Mechoulam et al’s study came on the heels of another Israel-led effort, conducted by pediatric neurologist Dr. Adi Aran.
-In it, 60 children were prescribed a high-CBD cannabis oil (also 20:1 CBD:THC) over the course of 7 months of treatment.
+The latest study came on the heels of another Israel-led effort, conducted by pediatric neurologist Dr. Adi Aran.
+In it, 60 children were prescribed a high-CBD cannabis oil (also 20:1 CBD to THC) over the course of seven months of treatment.

 Sixty-one percent of these patients and their parents reported reduced behavioral outbreaks, with many others noticing significant improvements in communication (47%) and anxiety levels (39%).
 Those improvements are impressive in and of themselves.
-Yet it’s also important to acknowledge corresponding benefits in the lives of the children’s parents and caregivers; 33% of them reported feeling less stressed.
+Yet it’s also important to acknowledge corresponding benefits in the lives of the children’s parents and caregivers — 33% of them reported feeling less stressed.

-It seems as though a positive trend has been emerging, and Mechoulam’s experiential study simply brought it into the limelight.
+It seems as though a positive trend has been emerging, and Mechoulam’s study simply brought it into the limelight.
 An earlier paper from 2013 discovered that poor endocannabinoid tone is associated with autism.
 Even the Autism Society of America has lent credence to the possibility that cannabinoids like CBD might help autism; as Project CBD reports, they just held webinars going over some of these same studies.

-In light of the fact that “no specific treatments are currently available and interventions are focussing on lessening of the disruptive behaviors” (that’s according to Schleider and Mechoulam et al again), the potential of medical cannabis to improve the lives of autistic patients and their families becomes even more exciting.
+In light of the fact that “no specific treatments are currently available and interventions are focussing on lessening of the disruptive behaviors” (that’s according to Bar-Lev Schleider and Mechoulam et al again), the potential of medical cannabis to improve the lives of autistic patients and their families becomes even more exciting.